-- 5. The actual result of the analysis is found in the section Variants and, for specific panels, CNVs.
+- The actual result of the analysis is found in the section Variants and, for specific panels, CNVs.
 The Variants section lists the variants present in the dataset.
-They are classified in three tables: - The Reported variants table (table 3.1) offers a list of the variants detected within Regions of Interest and with read coverage above the threshold set for "Significant coverage" (Figure 5).
-The state of these variants is automatically set to Valid. - The Variants available for review table (table 3.2) includes variants detected in regions below significant read coverage, but above specified minimum coverage (Figure 6).
-Depending on the workflow configuration, the table may also include variants outside of the Regions of Interest (ROI), including those with coverage above the significant coverage threshold.
-Users can review the variants of this table one after the other, using the data available from the Track Viewer to assess whether the variant is indeed a true variant or an artifact (see the Note on assessing variants).
-Extra care should be given to variants marked as Variants of Interest (VOI) - if such an annotation is available in the table.
+They are classified in two tables: - The Reported variants table (table 3.1) offers a list of the variants detected within regions of interest and with read coverage above the threshold set for "Significant coverage" (Figure 5).
+The state of these variants is automatically set to Valid.